vonlugersbutter/blanked-out/content/Cardiology/Cardiac Pathologies/Peripheral Vascular Diseases.md

 	- Gas exchange impaired
 	- Use anticoagulation, treat for RV dysfunction
 - Superficial thrombophlebitis = benign disorder associated with inflammation and thrombosis of a superficial vein, just below the skin
+# Ankle-Brachial Index (ABI)
+- Non-invasive test that compares the blood pressure in your ankle to the blood pressure in your arm to check for peripheral artery disease (PAD)